 Risk & Progress| A hub for essays that explore risk, human progress, and your potential.
-My mission is to educate, inspire, and invest in concepts that promote a better future for all.
-Subscriptions are free, paid subscribers gain access to the full archive, including the Pathways of Progress essay series.
+My mission is to educate, inspire, and invest in concepts that promote a better future.
+Subscriptions are free, paid subscribers gain access to the full archive, including the Pathways of Progress and Realize essay series.

 Time Cost

-and in their book entitled Superabundance, Pooley and Tupy illustrate the simple math behind the concept.
-To compare the true cost of a good or service over time, one simply calculates the number of labor hours of work required to buy it by dividing the dollar cost with the individual’s/household’s earnings per hour.To compare the “time cost” of goods and services for a large population of people over time, we can divide that cost by the median income of the group.
-We use the median income as opposed to the average because a few extremely wealthy individuals can skew averages upward and distort the data.
-The “time price” is a superior method for capturing true change in prices over time because it avoids the subjectivity inherent to inflation data and the challenges of currency exchange rates between countries.
-Also, because innovation reveals itself in both higher incomes and lower prices, it better captures the impact of innovation and the problem-solving machine.
+To compare the “time cost” of goods and services for a large population over time, we can divide that cost by the median income of that group.
+We use the median income instead of the average because a few extremely wealthy individuals can skew averages upward and distort the data.
+“Time prices” are a superior method for capturing the true cost of goods and services over time because it avoids the subjectivity inherent to inflation data and the challenges of currency exchange rates between countries.
+Also, because innovation reveals itself in both higher incomes and lower prices, it better captures the impact of innovation on material wealth.

 In sum, you may not have as much money as Jeff Bezos, but the phone in his pocket is probably not much better than yours, nor are the clothes on his back.
 Even the poorest among us live like kings compared to the wealthy of generations past.
-Progress may widen inequality as expressed in dollars, but it appears to narrow inequality in just about everything that matters.
+Progress may widen inequality when expressed in dollars, but it appears to narrow inequality in just about everything that matters.

 Inequality and Unfairness